React Context and Advanced State Patterns

 Beyond Context: useReducer

-For complex state updates (like managing objects or multiple transitions), useReducer
+For complex state updates (like managing objects or multiple transitions), useReducer can be a cleaner alternative to useState.

 Example – Todo Reducer: